SourasishGhosh/SourasishGhosh/README.md

 I am currently deep in the pursuit of wisdom, studying **Data Science** at IITM and exploring the skies through my M.Sc. degree in **Atmospheric Sciences**.
 My mind is abuzz with the fascinating connections between numbers and the natural world, and I am driven by the quest to unravel their secrets.

 ---

-### The Tools of My Trade

-I've found my footing and become proficient in the language of **Python** , wielding libraries like *Matplotlib, Pandas, PyTorch, TensorFlow, SciPy, and NumPy* to unravel complex datasets.
-Beyond that, I am also well-versed in **SQL**, **Excel**, and a variety of other useful tools for my craft.

----